sanctuary-systems-com/sanctuary-systems/content/collections/pages/os-installation.md

                 content:
                   -
                     type: text
-                    text: 'Connect the Compute Module to the IO board.
-When connected, the Compute Module should lie flat.'
+                    text: 'Disconnect the Sentinel Core from any cables, including the 24-pin ATX connector.'
           -
             type: listItem
             content: